 The fellow will benefit from ample learning opportunities through both inpatient and outpatient clinical exposure, hands-on electrodiagnostic testing, research, conference attendance and the opportunity to work with a diverse faculty.

-An accredited neuro-oncology fellowship program, created and directed by Dr. Alicia Zukas, has been approved by the UCNS.
+An accredited neuro-oncology fellowship program has been approved by the UCNS.
 Funded by the Dean of the School of Medicine and/or VCU Health, the position will start with one fellow per year.
 The division will consider allowing this fellow a one-month elective to attend another institution for a different perspective on the management of patients with neuro-oncological diseases.

 Clinical Neurophysiology Fellowship Program